ember-learn/guides-source/guides/v2.1.0/models/customizing-serializers.md

-In Ember Data, serializers format the data sent to and recieved from the backend store.
+In Ember Data, serializers format the data sent to and received from the backend store.
 By default, Ember Data serializes data using the [JSON API](http://jsonapi.org/) format.
 If your backend uses a different format, Ember Data allows you to customize the serializer or use a